 You may now attach supported SAS features to your system.
 Return to the instructions that sent you here or start your system.
-For instructions, see "Starting the system or logical partition" on page 171.
+For instructions, see "Starting the system or logical partition" on page 183.

-Chapter 10.
-Replacing a SAS conduit card in a 5802 expansion unit with power off
+Replacing a SAS conduit card in a 5802 expansion unit with the power turned off

-Learn how to replace a SAS conduit card in a 5802 expansion unit with power off.
+Learn how to replace a SAS conduit card in the 5802 expansion unit with the power turned off.

-Review the requirements in "Before you begin" on page 165.
+Perform the prerequisite tasks as described in Before you begin.